 Application to the St. Jude National Graduate Student Symposium (NGSS) and the Future Fellow Research Conference (FFRC) is by invitation only to a select group of PhD graduate students who have either met a St. Jude recruiter or have been nominated by a faculty member from their university.
 To be considered for the 2017 NGSS or FFRC,please complete the application form and submit all requested supporting documentation before 12:00 noon Central Time on Monday, November 28, 2016.
 Only complete applications submitted before the deadline will be considered by the selection committee.

-Participation in the NGSS is limited to US citizens and permanent residents enrolled in PhD programs at institutions located within the United States.
-2016 NGSS participants should plan to defend their PhD before July 2017 but must not defend their PhD before participating in the NGSS.
-Additionally, participants are required not to have committed to a postdoctoral position before the symposium dates.
-You will be asked to verify that you meet these eligibility requirements on the application form.
+Participation in the NGSS and FFRC is limited to US citizens and permanent residents enrolled in PhD programs at institutions located within the United States.
+NGSS and FFRC participants in 2017 should plan to defend their PhD before July 2018, but must not defend their PhD before either symposium.
+Additionally, participants are required to have not committed to a postdoctoral position before the symposia dates.

-A letter of support from your thesis advisor is also required for your application to be considered for the 2016 NGSS.
-This letter must be submitted on the provided reference form and must be emailed directly from your advisor to the NGSS coordinator at NGSS@stjude.org before 12:00 pm (CST) on Tuesday, December 1, 2015.
-You will be asked to verify that you have sent the reference form that was attached to your email invitation to your thesis advisor and to provide your advisor’s full name and email address on the application form.
+A letter of support from your thesis advisor is also required for your application to be considered.
+This letter must be submitted on the provided reference form and must be emailed directly from your advisor to the NGSS coordinator at NGSS@stjude.org before 12:00 noon Central Time on Monday, November 28, 2016.
+You will be asked to verify that you have sent the reference form that was attached to your email invitation to your thesis advisor, and to provide your advisor’s full name and email address on the application form.